"What hinders cooperation in a global political economy?"

 Dr. Azusa Uji is a Junior Associate Professor (Political Science) of Graduate School of Law at Kyoto University.
 She received her PhD. from Graduate School of Law at Kyoto University in March 2018.
 She also studied in School of Government at Harvard University in 2015 as a visiting student and in Center for Comparative and International Studies at ETH Zurich in 2018.

-In 2019, her dissertation won the Masaharu Matsushita Memorial Academic Award (by Panasonic) and will be published by Yuhikaku.
+In 2019, her dissertation won the Masaharu Matsushita Memorial Academic Award (by Panasonic) and was published by Yuhikaku.

 Uji's full CV can be accessed here.